 Change the text as follows:

-The frame control field is 2 octets in length and contains information defining the frame type, addressing fields, and other control flags., whereas the 2-octet frame control field may be referred to as the full frame control field.
+The frame control field is 1 or 2 octets in length and contains information defining the frame type, addressing fields, and other control flags.
+For ease of reference, the 1-octet frame control field shall be referred to as the short frame control field in this clause, whereas the 2-octet frame control field may be referred to as the full frame control field.

 Add the following two subclauses: